t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 This is usually a simple string such as the IANA-registered Internet Media Types.
 Typical media types for IoT systems include:

-* "text/plain" for simple UTF-8 text
+* "text/plain" for simple text (more precisely "text/plain;charset=UTF-8" for UTF-8 encoding)
 * "application/octet-stream" for arbitrary binary data
 * "application/json" for the JSON format {{RFC8259}}
 * "application/cbor" for CBOR {{RFC8949}}